mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

     Time taken: 0.087 seconds

 ## Getting the Word Counts
 With the data in the table, I can get the word counts pretty easily.
 I need to use three useful Hive commands: `lateral view`, `explode` and `split`.
-I'll execute these three commands on their own to explain them and then execute the whole query.
+I'll detail these three commands on their own to explain them and then execute the whole query.

 So, what do these do?